-Christopher Fraser of London Transition has kindly transcribed the popular interview with Canada’s Radio Ecoshock that I posted a couple of months back.
-I’ve also added links at a few pertinent points.
+Christopher Fraser of London Transition has kindly transcribed the above popular interview with Canada’s Radio Ecoshock that I posted a couple of months back.
+I’ve also added links at a few pertinent points below.

 Alex Smith, Radio Ecoshock: [addressing audience] You know we’re going to run out of civilisation’s lifeblood, fossil fuels.
 And if we burn what’s left, the climate may tip into a mass extinction event.
 Meanwhile barking madness seems to be the only growth industry in some places.
 Is it time for more pills, booze or Endtime religion?